Team-Legacy/Nestcoin/README.md

 # Team-Legacy Task 1

-Developing a system system that allows batch transactions to ensure quick distribution of the created currency as efficiently as possible
+Developing a system that allows batch transactions to ensure quick distribution of the created currency as efficiently as possible

 Using the power of Web3 a solution has been created in form of a smart contract